 Duncan is a medium-sized city located in the state of Oklahoma.
 With a population of 23,231 people and seven constituent neighborhoods, Duncan is the 17th largest community in Oklahoma.

-Unlike some cities, Duncan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Duncan are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Duncan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Duncan is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Duncan who work in office and administrative support (16.25%), sales jobs (9.22%), and maintenance occupations (6.04%).
+There are especially a lot of people living in Duncan who work in office and administrative support (15.68%), sales jobs (8.60%), and management occupations (6.21%).

-Duncan is a somewhat ethnically-diverse city.
+Duncan is a very ethnically-diverse city.
 The people who call Duncan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duncan residents report their race to be White, followed by Native American.
-Important ancestries of people in Duncan include German, English, Scottish, and French .
+Duncan also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.02% of the city’s residents.
+Important ancestries of people in Duncan include Irish, English, Scottish, and French .

 The most common language spoken in Duncan is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Hebrew.